mcleanGit/ecommend/README.md

 ![In Insomnia, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/13-orm-homework-demo-03.gif)

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.
+Note: The walkthrough video for the finished application also demonstrates the POST, PUT, and DELETE routes for products and tags as tested in Insomnia.

 ## Getting Started

-You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables to store sensitive data, like your MySQL username, password, and database name.

-Use the `schema.sql` file in the `db` folder to create your database using MySQL shell commands.
-Use environment variables to store sensitive data, like your MySQL username, password, and database name.
+Following the starter-code, the application installs mysql2 and sequelize to connect the Express.js API to the MySQL database.
+The `schema.sql` file in the `db` folder creates the database using MySQL shell commands.
+In addition, the dotenv package is installed to use environment variable to store sensitive data, such as the MySQL username, password, and database name.

 ### Database Models

-Your database should contain the following four models, including the requirements listed for each model:
+The following information outlines the requirements for the four Models (Category, Product, Tag, ProductTag) of the database:

 * `Category`